 Scoring Your Opportunities

 This is the prestige trap.
 We gravitate toward AI applications that sound important rather than ones that work well.
-Chapter 4 helped you map your decisions.
-This chapter gives you a scoring system to tell which ones are actually good AI candidates—and which will waste your time despite sounding promising.
+You mapped your decisions; now you need a scoring system to tell which ones are actually good AI candidates—and which will waste your time despite sounding promising.

 The framework is called FFCC—Frequent, Forgiving, Clear, Contained.
 It’s not complicated, but it’s counterintuitive.
 It will almost certainly tell you to start somewhere different than your instincts suggest.
 That’s the point.